franz-sotoleal/PQD-BE/README.md

             * example: "Basic ODI1N2N..."
 * The endpoint triggers asynchronous data collection, meaning that you get status 200 if the request passes the controller - it doesn't indicate that the collection was successful (this runs on a different thread)

+#Adding support for a another tool
+* Add DB support for the new tool
+    * create table public.<tool_name>\_info with necessary columns
+    * add reference public.<tool_name>\_info(id) to table public.product
+    * create table public.release_info_<tool_name> with necessary columns
+    * add reference public.release_info_<tool_name>(id) to table public.release_info
+    * _optional_: add sample data to the db

+* Add another adapter module for connecting with the tool
+    * alternatively, add a module to connect to the building environment or pipeline if the data could be read from there

+* Implement _Retrieve<new\_tool>Data_ use case, so that when executing the use case, data from the new product is retrieved
+    * you can take _RetrieveSonarqubeData_ use case as an example

+* Add support for the new tool in the domain objects, product use cases and release use cases

+* Add the _Retrieve<new\_tool>Data_ to the _CollectAndSaveAllReleaseData_ so that on a trigger, from a messaging adapter, data from all the supported tools are collected
+    * At this point think on the case if the user does not have one of the tools connected to his/her product
+        * should perform a check if the given product has support for the tool (don't want to start data collection if there is no tool to collect from)

+* Improve _SaveReleaseInfo_ and _CalculateQualityLevel_
+    * think about what to do when the product doesn't have the support for all the tools

+* Implement and improve other relevant parts and do not forget testing